JiaojiaoYe1994/jiaojiaoye.github.com/posts/paper/img_translation_paper.md

 1. Image synthesis
 2. Image manipulation by adding additional feature maps

 perform Autoencoder and KMeans Cluster to encode diffenerent features of style.
-At test time, randomly choose one cluster as style feature and concatenat with semantic label maps as input to generator
+At test time, randomly choose one cluster as style feature and concatenat with semantic label maps as input to generator.

 * Network

 There are multiple tricks of network architecture design in this paper to generate photorealistic and high resolution network

 1. Global and Local Generator Coarse-to-fine generator